jytrowbridge/FixedWidthFileParser/readme.md

 # Fixed Width File Parser

-Simple program and GUI to parse fixed-width files.
+Simple program and GUI to parse and edit fixed-width files.

 ### Requirements